Handling model risk with XVAs: Conclusion

-A major step in the financial derivatives literature is the robustness result of \citet*{Karoui98robustnessof} according to which a convex position will be hedged conservatively with the Black-Scholes model as long as the volatility is overestimated.
-However, this assumes that the bank is a market maker in a position to impose its own (in this case overestimated) price for the claim at hand.
-In this paper we consider the opposite pattern where, due to the competition between banks, a trader can only sell the option at a price lower than its true value, hence losses for the bank (unless the trader uses the true model).
-In order to quantify the above, we revisit \citet*{Burnett21} \& \citet*{Burnett21b}'s notion of hedging valuation adjustment (HVA) in the direction of model risk.
-The fact evidenced by Example \ref{e:dv} that vega hedging may actually increase Darwinian model risk illustrates well that Darwinian model risk cannot be hedged.
-It can only be provisioned against or, preferably, compressed, by improving the quality of the models that are used by traders.
+In this paper we revisit \citet*{Burnett21} \& \citet*{Burnett21b}'s notion of hedging valuation adjustment (HVA) in the direction of model risk.
+The fact evidenced by Example \ref{e:dv} that vega hedging may actually increase model risk illustrates well that model risk cannot be hedged.
+It can only be provisioned against or, preferably, compressed by improving the quality of the models used by traders.
 In any case, a provision for model risk should be risk-adjusted.
 But, as the paper illustrates, a risk-adjusted reserve would be much greater than the ``HVA uptick'' (price difference) currently used in banks, by a factor 3 to 5 in our experiments (cf.\ Remark \ref{rem:current} and \eqref{e:resf}-\eqref{e:res0}), and it could be even more if one accounted for the price impact of a liquidation in extreme market conditions (cf.\ https://www.risk.net/derivatives/6556166/remembering-the-range-accrual-bloodbath effects already mentioned in Remark \ref{rem:bb}).
 Risk-adjusted HVA computations are also very demanding.
-In particular, beyond analytical toy examples such as the one of Section \ref{se:KVA ex static} (and~already in the case of Section \ref{se:KVA ex dynamic}), HVA risk-adjusted KVA computations (starting with pathwise $\HVA^f$ computations) require dynamic recalibration in a simulation setup, for assessing the hedging ratios used by the traders at future time points as well as the time of explosion of the trader's strategy (time of model switch $\tau_s^\d$).
+In particular, beyond analytical toy examples such as the one of Section \ref{se:KVA ex static} (and~already in the case of Section \ref{se:KVA ex dynamic}), HVA risk-adjusted KVA computations require dynamic recalibration in a simulation setup, for assessing the hedging ratios used by the traders at future time points as well as the time of explosion of the trader's strategy (time of model switch $\tau_s^\d$).
 Hence, from the computational workload viewpoint too, the best practice would be that banks only rely on high-quality models, so that such computations are simply not needed.